 We have written extensively on evidence-based investing, or how capital markets really operate, and how we can profit from this knowledge.
-We’ve also written about investor behaviour, or the decisions you make about your personal investments.
+We’ve also dedicated blogs to investor behaviour, or the decisions you make about your personal investments.

 Behavioural finance is a cross between these two key subjects.
 It’s an evidence-based inquiry into what makes our financial brains behave the way they do – for better or (often) for worse.
 “Your Money and Your Brain,” author Jason Zweig has defined it similarly as “a hybrid of neuroscience, economics and psychology.”